 Adrian Muntean obtained his MSc in mathematics from Babes-Bolyai University, Cluj-Napoca, Romania, in 1999.
 He received his Dr. rer. nat. in 2006 at Bremen University, Germany, where he worked as Wissentschaftlicher Mitarbeiter (researcher) at the Zentrum fuer Technomathematik (Centre for Industrial Mathmeatics) during the period from 2001 to 2007.
 He continued to work as assitant professor in Applied Analysis with the Eindhoven University of Technology, the Netherlands (2007-2015).
 His main activities were connected to two institutes CASA (Center for Analysis, Scientific Computing and Applications) and ICMS (Institute for Complex Molecular Systems), before becoming a full professor in mathematics at the Karlstad University in 2015.
 His research interest focuses on mathematical modeling with differential equations and interacting-particle systems and their applications to the "real world".
 His work spans the spectrum from fundamental to applied, with mathematical contributions to civil engineering, logistics, combustion engineering, soft matter and complexity, and contributions to asymptotic methods for differential equations with a particular focus on the theory of homogenization.
 Muntean received his Venia legendi in mathematics with a Habilitationsschrift at the University of Bremen (2011).
 In 2014 he was visiting professor with the University of La Sapienza in Rome, Italy, while in 2018 he was visiting professor with the Gran Sasso Science Institute in L'Aquila, Italy.
-He serves on the editorial board of two international journals Advances in Mathematical Sciences and Applications (Gakko Tosho, Tokyo), Applicable Analysis, and Frontiers (both in Physics as well as in Mathematics and Statistics) and is a topic editor for Entropy.
+He serves on the editorial board of three international journals Advances in Mathematical Sciences and Applications (Gakko Tosho, Tokyo), Applicable Analysis, and Frontiers (both in Physics as well as in Mathematics and Statistics) and is a topic editor for Entropy.